ordenador/genetic-shift-scheduler/README.md

 ### 3. Evaluation and Metrics:

 **a.
 General Reports:**
-  - The software should provide both monthly and annual metrics, aiming to evaluate the equity in shift distribution among all employees.
+  - The software should provide both monthly and annual metrics, aimed at evaluating the equity of shift distribution among all employees.

 **b.
 Shift Distribution:**
   - It is essential to visualize the frequency with which each type of shift is assigned to each employee and compare that distribution with a theoretically equitable distribution.